informatics-isi-edu/deriva-py/docs/project-tutorial.md

 `RCB` (aka _row created by_) column and treat it like an ACL; when the requesting client matches this extra ACL for an existing row, the client is granted the `update` and `delete` access rights which they otherwise would not have.

-In practice, this means that after a client with writer role inserts a journal entry, their client ID will be listed as the `RCB` and they will be permitted to make updates to or delete their own journal entries.
+In practice, this means that after a client with writer role inserts a Journal entry or Journal attachment, their client ID will be listed as the `RCB` and they will be permitted to make updates to or delete their own journal entries.

-With no other column-level configuration, the columns of the table are governed by default inherited policies:

-- The `Notes` column has the same permissions as the table as a whole, allowing self-service.
-- The other system columns are always effectively read-only/system-managed.
+### Preventing Attachments by Unrelated Writers

+The policy so far is a little bit trusting.
+It does not prevent one writer from introducing attachments to a different writer's Journal entries.
+To restrict this, we can leverage a more subtle ERMrest feature which allows policies on foreign keys.

+Rather than determining row permissions based on row-specific content like `RCB` of the row being modified, such policies can restrict the _expression_ of a foreign key value in the controlled foreign key column based on row-specific content of the referenced entity.
+In this case, we can make sure writers can only link an attachment to a Journal record if they are the creator of that Journal entry:

+    journal_fkey = attachment_table.foreign_keys[
+      ("public", "Journal_Attachment_journal_rid_fkey")
+    ]

+    journal_fkey.acls.update({
+      "insert": [grps.curator],
+      "update": [grps.curator],
+    })

+    journal_fkey.acl_bindings.update({
+      "self_linkage": {
+        "types": ["insert", "update"],
+        "projection": ["RCB"],
+        "projection_type": "acl",
+      }
+    })

+The preceding static ACLs overrides the ERMrest default behavior assuming an ACL of `["*"]` to allow unconstrained use of foreign key values; in this case, we still want to allow curators to adjust attachment linkage regardless of whether they created a Journal entry or not.

+The dynamic ACL binding is much like the self-service binding introduced earlier.
+There are two subtle differences:

+1. The projected `RCB` column comes from the referred row in the Journal table rather than the Journal\_Attachment table row being modified.
+2. Because the projected row already exists, we can set a policy for the `insert` access type, i.e. while creating a new Journal\_Attachment record.
+Regular table (and column) ACL bindings cannot control `insert` access since there is no existing row to consult when determining access privileges.

 ### Adding a Column